FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 ## Code Improvements

+As we discuss the improvements we have made in our Julia package, it is important to note that many similar improvements could have been made to our MATLAB code directly.
+(As we would be the first ones to admit.)
+Regardless, the Julia paradigm can result in code that is high-quality from the offset.

 Julia provides versatile language features that allow us to improve our code's performance and clarity in several fundamental ways.
 First and foremost of these is the highly integrated, robust, and flexible type system that lends itself